stevecrozz/lithostech.com/_posts/2010-02-04-open-source-is-gaining-momentum-in-the-mobile-arena.markdown

 - mobile
 comments: []
 ---
-{% picture thumbnail-left 2010/phone-os-stack.jpg alt="oss-phone-lineup" %}
+{% responsive_image path: static/img/full/2010/phone-os-stack.jpg alt:

-A new development in the mobile operating system market brings an open source convert to the table.
+"oss-phone-lineup" class: "img-float-left" %} A new development in the mobile operating system market brings an open source convert to the table.
 As of [Symbian's announcement](http://blog.symbian.org/2010/02/04/symbian-is-open/) today, three of the five major players can now be considered open source systems.
 This pits Microsoft and Apple's closed systems directly against